 My answer to her question: I want the world to know that I’m here, and I care.
 That’s why my work extends outward to help others believe in themselves and in the beauty of their dreams.
 That’s also why I’ve chosen to serve and contribute to organizations whose missions are to lift people higher and make a difference in the world.

-I also serve on several boards as noted in my bio.
-I am also proud to fund the Tonya Harris Cornileus CJC Diversity in Communications Endowed Scholarship Fund at the University of Florida and the Gwendolyn Pinkney Harris Scholarship Fund (in memory of my mother), along with other philanthropic endeavors.
+I serve on several boards as noted in my bio.
+I am also proud to fund the Harris Family Opportunity Scholarship Endowment at the University of Georgia, the Tonya Harris Cornileus CJC Diversity in Communications Endowed Scholarship Fund at the University of Florida, and the Gwendolyn Pinkney Harris Scholarship Fund (in memory of my mother), along with other philanthropic endeavors.
 Knowing I am contributing to help others achieve their dreams and goals is deeply fulfilling.

 Getting to Aha!
 Is not easy.
 It takes commitment.
-It takes letting go of old definitions of success and ways of being that no longer serve you.
+It takes letting go of old, unhelpful definitions of success and ways of being that no longer serve you.
 It takes courage.
 And it’s so worth it.

 Only you can define your Aha!
 Life.